MatthewWaldner/sepsis/README.md

 ## Quick Start

-#### Creating mixed short read datasets on your computer to use SepSIS as a strain subsequence difference engine:
+#### When creating manually mixed short read datasets on your computer to use SepSIS as a strain subsequence difference engine:

 ##### 1. Recomended: Trim the reads using a read trimming software for quality control.